 The TOE is equipped with several hardware accelerators to support the standard cryptographic operations.
 This security enforcing function is introduced to include the cryptographic operation in the scope of the evaluation as the cryptographic function itself is not used from the TOE security policy.
 On the other hand these functions are of special interest for the use of the hardware as platform for the software.
+The components are:

-The components are a hardware DES encryption unit and a combination of software and hardware unit to support RSA cryptography and RSA key generation, ECDSA signature generation and verification, ECDH key agreement and EC public key calculation and public key testing.
-The key for the cryptographic 3DES operations are provided from the Smartcard Embedded Software (environment).
+- a hardware DES encryption unit - a combination of software and hardware unit to support RSA cryptography and RSA key generation, ECDSA signature generation and verification, ECDH key agreement and EC public key calculation and public key testing.